appindesign/M-Time-Series/readme.md

 This is under construction - the bones of the code are here.

 ## DateTimeSafeLocalNow
-Solve the problem of LocalNow being different in the Power BI Service from on your Power BI Desktop.
+Solve the problem of LocalNow being different in the Power BI Service from the source of your data.

 Consider you have a table of time-series data, collected in your timezone.
 You want to calculate the age of each reading and so you try a calculation,
 - Age = DateTime.LocalNow() - Readings[Datetime]